lgyaxx/howtographql/content/backend/graphql-go/5-create-and-retrieve-links.md

 </Instruction>

-Hopefully you understand this piece of code, we create a link object from input and save it to database then return newly created link(notice that we convert the ID to string with `strconv.FormatInt`). note that here we have 2 structs for Link in our project, one is use for our graphql server and one is for our database. run the server and open graphiql page to test what we just wrote:
+Hopefully you understand this piece of code, we create a link object from input and save it to database then return newly created link(notice that we convert the ID to string with `strconv.FormatInt`).
+Note that here we have 2 structs for Link in our project, one is use for our graphql server and one is for our database.
+Run the server and open graphql page to test what we just wrote:

 <Instruction>